stuburger/yafl/README.md

 ## TL;DR

 Can't wait to get coding?
 Here's a quick example to give you the basics.
+Or you can check out the demo on [CodeSandbox](https://codesandbox.io/s/nn657lqpv4).

 ```jsx
 import React, { Component } from 'react'